-Every small business owner with computers in the workplace needs to read this post about network security, BYOD, and controlling access to your company files.
+Every small business owner needs to read this post about personal devices in the workplace and controlling access to your company files.
 Your employees want to use their own laptops and smartphones to work from, and you may be thinking that if it saves you from having to purchase a device for them, what’s the harm?
 BYOD or Bring Your Own Device is a grey area in terms of privacy and security.
 Without stringent data management policy and controls in place, employers are unable to adequately protect company and client data, and this is true whether the company or the employee owns the device.

 We’ve seen it many times - important small business IT security practices being compromised by employee devices on the network, or by employers who failed to see the risks in poor BYOD, network security, and data management policy.

 So how do you avoid compromising overall network security when using BYOD?
 By learning more about smart BYOD and Choose Your Own Device CYOD as an alternative.

 Employee Owned Computers In The Workplace